matteoincremona/ALGORITHMIC_TRADING/README.md

-# Algorithmic_Trading

-# Collection of TECHNICAL INDICATORS for algorithmic trading startegies on Python
+# Collection of TECHNICAL INDICATORS for algorithmic trading startegies on Python.